 We strictly apply a bottom-to-top approach which prioritises the concerns and issues of stakeholders at the grassroots level.
 We always make sure that the communities are not only involved in policy and decision-making, but also in community-based research.

 How about the most rewarding part of the job?

 Seeing the project objectives slowly taking shape.
 Being able to land in one island village and not be looked-at with curiosity nor animosity.
 Being able to talk to a fisherman’s wife and hear her discuss her day and her children and her fisherman husband’s catch the previous night.

 What does success look like when you first took on the job, now and the future?

 In the beginning, it was just being able to deliver the 500,000 hectares of Marine Protected Area (MPA).
 Now, we have gone beyond the numbers and focusing more on how will the community sustain the management of one million hectares of MPA on their own.

-How is it like to work with the hook-and-like fishermen?
+What is it like to work with the hook-and-line fishermen?
 Has it become easier – now that the local communities are ready to be on board?